ltw-webdev-5/curriculum/pe-a11y.md

   - content: |
       ## Provide a base-level experience

-      - Your portfolio, up to this point, should be fully functional without Javascript
+      - Your portfolio, up to this point, should be fully functional without JavaScript
       - Now add JS touches to enhance the user experience

   - content: |